-All Tokio Marine Group companies encourage the proactive participation of their employees in local community and social contribution activities by introducing them to activities in which they may
+All Tokio Marine Group companies encourage the proactive participation of their employees in local community and social contribution activities by introducing them to activities in which they may be able to participate or by creating a volunteer leave system or an award program to recognize employees' active efforts in local community and social contribution activities.

-A - MA Overview of Support S ystems/Programs and Fise cai 2020 Results (Toki o Marine & Nichido)
+Overview of Support Systems/Programs and Fiscal 2020 Results (Tokio Marine & Nichido)

-Matching gift system A system in which the company makes a donation matching the amount voluntarily donated by employees (6 cases totaling 237,880 yen) Volunteer leave/leave of absence system A system to support employees for their volunteer time (used by 9 employees) • Volunteer leave A system in which employees are permitted to take leave limited to 10 days per year to partici- pate in volunteer activities that include relief efforts in a disaster and support for social welfare institutions or groups relating to persons with disabilities, the elderly and children's welfare facilities, etc. • Volunteer leave of absence A system in which employees are permitted to take leave for a period of over six months and up to two years, in principle, to participate in a volunteer program recognized by the company, particularly actions with a high degree of social contribution in a social welfare institute, etc. Share Happiness Club A donation program operated by employee volunteers In fiscal 2020, a total of 2,425,500 yen donated by 1,294 employees was distributed to the following organizations: • Watari Greenbelt Project • Childline Support Center Japan • Japan Deafblind Association • WaterAid Japan • Japan Rescue Association • The Nature Conservation Society of Japan • Usunova • Japan Inclusive Football Federation Sustainability Months Months for strengthening initiatives for proactively carrying out local community and social contribution activities across the entire Tokio Marine Group (October-November) CEO Recognition for Sustainability We commend excellent initiatives at Group companies and at Tokio Marine & Nichido branch offices that lead to the resolution of issues in communities and to the generation of corporate value.
+Matching gift system A system in which the company makes a donation matching the amount voluntarily donat- ed by employees (6 cases totaling 237,880 yen) Volunteer leave/leave of absence system A system to support employees for their volunteer time (used by 9 employees) • Volunteer leave A system in which employees are permitted to take leave limited to 10 days per year to par- ticipate in volunteer activities that include relief efforts in a disaster and support for social welfare institutions or groups relating to persons with disabilities, the elderly and children's welfare facilities, etc. • Volunteer leave of absence A system in which employees are permitted to take leave for a period of over six months and up to two years, in principle, to participate in a volunteer program recognized by the company, particularly actions with a high degree of social contribution in a social welfare institute, etc. Share Happiness Club A donation program operated by employee volunteers In fiscal 2020, a total of 2,425,500 yen donated by 1,294 employees was distributed to the following organizations: • Watari Greenbelt Project • Childline Support Center Japan • Japan Deafblind Association • WaterAid Japan • Japan Rescue Association • The Nature Conservation Society of Japan • Usunova • Japan Inclusive Football Federation Sustainability Months Months for strengthening initiatives for proactively carrying out local community and social contribution activities across the entire Tokio Marine Group (October-November) CEO Recognition for Sustainability We commend excellent initiatives at Group companies and at Tokio Marine & Nichido branch offices that lead to the resolution of issues in communities and to the generation of corporate value.
 (For details, please refer to the "Tokio Marine Group CEO Recognition for Sustainability" below.)

-Sustainability Performance Data (Employee participation rate in volunteer activities, Number of employees who took volunteer leave, Donations) >> be able to participate or by creating a volunteer leave system or an award program to recognize employees' active efforts in local community and social contribution activities.
+Sustainability Performance Data (Employee participation rate in volunteer activities, Number of employees who took volunteer leave, Donations) >>